micbrahim/micbrahim.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: مىكاىل ئىبراھىم <p><a href="mailto:micibr@cs.washington.edu">micibr (at) cs (dot) washington (dot) edu</a></p>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p> Seattle, WA <p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm a current undergraduate at the [Paul G. Allen School of Computer Science and Engineering](https://www.cs.washington.edu) at the [University of Washington](http://www.washington.edu) studying computer science.
-I'm also a research assistant at the SSOL Lab, advised by [Vikram Iyer](https://homes.cs.washington.edu/~vsiyer/)
+I'm also a research assistant at the SSOL Lab, advised by [Vikram Iyer](https://homes.cs.washington.edu/~vsiyer/).

+I'm also interested in the intersectionality of computing and ethics, being a long-time teaching assistant for the [computer ethics course](https://courses.cs.washington.edu/courses/cse480/), especially in the realm of making technology "less evil".

+I also focus on outreach of computer science and other STEM topics to underprivileged and underserved communities.
+I'm an [Allen School Ambassador](https://www.cs.washington.edu/outreach/ambassador) and also an [AVELA](http://students.washington.edu/avelauw/index.html) teacher and mentor.
+I find it fulfilling to help out communities that I was once part of.